-This book was created for the Ryerson course POH103, Data Management by Ian Young.
+The first edition of this book was created for the Toronto Metropolitan University course POH103, Data Management by Ian Young.
+Subsequently, Aida Haghighi updated the book, and the second edition was published.
 It has been adapted from the following three OER texts as follows and organized to reflect the content taught in this course: